Shades84/Homemeter-Rainassistant/README.md

 # Homemeter-Rainassistant
 A Home Assistant control and status suite for Rainmeter

-A simple suite for various Home Assistant controls.

 Requires curl to be installed.

 Edit the options.inc to input your